Skip to content

 CSRFHeader-based validation on state-changing requests

-Rate LimitingRedis sliding window (fail-closed)
+Rate LimitingRedis sliding window with in-memory fallback (100K entry cap)

 AuthenticationJWT + MFA + session tokens